Summer Family Fun!

 2. Enjoy Some Family-friendly Competition

-Sign up for fluorescent fun at Dye Hard, Yakima’s nighttime 5K fun run, Saturday, June 28.
+Sign up for fluorescent fun at Dye Hard, Yakima’s nighttime 5K fun run, Saturday, June 27.
 Run under the glow of black lights, covered in fluorescent powder, and then finish with the post-event party, complete with music, dancing and even more powder.
 Wondering where to play the official sport of Washington State?
 Pick up the paddle and play on public pickle ball courts around the valley: Franklin Park in Yakima, Carlon Park in Selah, Cleman’s View Sports Park in Naches and Loges Park in Zillah.
 Finally, don’t miss the newly expanded 18-hole disc golf course at Union Gap’s Fulbright Park.

 3. Have some Fun on the Farm.

 What better way for kids to enjoy their fruits and veggies than picking themselves?
 Find u-pick adventures to be found at farms all around the valley this summer.
-Check out Washington Fruit Place (cherries), Blueberry Hill Berries (blueberries), Ahtanum Berry Patch (strawberries, blackberries, blueberries and raspberries) and Thompson’s Farm (cherries and peaches).
-This year, Ahtanum Berry Patch is excited to expand their u-pick and farm experiences.
-Join them for fun-filled Saturdays throughout the season, with u-pick berries and a full lineup of treats and activities for the whole family.
-Tieton Farm & Creamery welcomes visitors this year for farm tours to meet their happy herd of goats and sheep and then shop the farm stand for cheese, eggs and select produce in season.
+Check out u-pick events at Washington Fruit Place (cherries) and Thompson’s Farm (cherries, peaches, plums and apples).
+Ahtanum Berry Patch opens their farm and bakery for the season May 1 with the return of fun-filled Saturdays through fall, u-pick strawberries, blackberries, blueberries and raspberries, and a full lineup of treats and activities for the whole family.
+Tieton Farm & Creamery welcomes visitors again this year for Saturday farm tours to meet their happy herd of goats and sheep and then shop the farm stand for cheese, eggs and select produce in season.
+Harvest your own lavender, make bouquets, go on a bee scavenger hunt and find fun activities for kids at the Selah Ridge Lavender Farm Lavendar Harvest Days, July 10 to 12.

 Learn to Fly Fish in the Yakima River